 6. Older model or low-step generation

 SD 1.5 hands are notoriously bad.
 SDXL base is meaningfully better.
-Flux, Imagen 3, and Midjourney v7 are better still.
+As of June 2026, the strongest models for hands are FLUX.1 Pro / 1.1 Pro, Midjourney V8.1, and Google Imagen 4; among open weights, FLUX.1 [dev] leads on anatomy while SDXL keeps the largest LoRA/ControlNet library.
 Low step counts (under 20 on SDXL) skip the iterations that would have refined finger geometry.

 Before you start